NVIDIA/cuda-quantum/README.md

 The CUDA Quantum Platform for hybrid quantum-classical computers enables integration and programming of quantum processing units (QPUs), GPUs, and CPUs in one system.
-This repository contains the source code for all C++ and Python tools provided by the CUDA Quantum toolkit, including the NVQ++ compiler, the CUDA Quantum runtime, as well as a selection of integrated CPU and GPU backends for rapid application development and testing.
+This repository contains the source code for all C++ and Python tools provided by the CUDA Quantum toolkit, including the `nvq++` compiler, the CUDA Quantum runtime, as well as a selection of integrated CPU and GPU backends for rapid application development and testing.